 Also, pay attention to the size of your home.
 Dark colours on a smaller home might not change the appearance of the home.
 However, dark colours on a larger home might make the home appear intimidating.
 Light colours, conversely, can make a smaller home appear drab, even bland.
 In fact, a good rule of thumb is to use dark colours with areas you want to emphasise and lighter ones to tone down certain features.

 Your gutters can be the finishing touches on the home, but they are more functional in preventing water from pooling and puddling in bad weather.
 This is important because they help to reduce the amount of water around the door and windows, and more significantly, if landscaping your lawn, these gutters can prevent water from flooding the landscaping, effectively ruining it.
 Furthermore, gutters come in a range of design options, shapes, colours and styles and can be the perfect feature piece of your house.

 Pick A Theme

-If you are thinking about completely re-designing the entire exterior, think about the project as a whole where each part complements the others.
+If you are thinking about completely re-designing the entire exterior, like looking to build an outdoor kitchen, think about the project as a whole where each part complements the others.
 One of the best ways to do this is to pick a theme for the entire project.
 For example, some popular themes in home exterior design include Mediterranean, country, and Victorian styles, among others.
 Your project will not only encompass reinstalling doors, garages, siding and guttering, but it will include roofing and landscaping as well, so focusing it on one theme will create a balanced look.

 Creating Your Home’s Aesthetic